Stay in Congress to be fleeting for Georgia election winner

 Franklin said it was “bittersweet” that Tuesday’s election didn’t produce a winner.

-Both insist that they can make a worthwhile contribution in Congress.
+Both insist they can make a worthwhile contribution in Congress.
 Hall said he was called not by vanity but by “personal obligation” as someone who knew Lewis, who held the seat for 34 years.

 “My campaign represents a new energy built on the sacrifices of those who suffered so much for us,” Hall said.
 Both he and Franklin named voting rights, COVID-19 relief and reducing police violence against African-Americans as their priorities.

-“I would be able to offer a sense of moral clarity amid the significant crises, perhaps even chaos, during the lame duck period,” after the presidential election, Franklin said, citing his background as a minister and theologian.
+“I would be able to offer a sense of moral clarity amid the significant crises, perhaps even chaos, during the lame duck period” after the presidential election, Franklin said, citing his background as a minister and theologian.
 He also notes he knew Lewis.

 About 31,000 voters cast ballots in Tuesday’s contest, just under 5% of all the voters on the rolls in the district, which includes much of the city of Atlanta and adjoining parts of DeKalb and Clayton counties.